How to Prepare for Your Imaging Test

 Generally, you should have nothing by mouth for six hours before your appointment.
 This includes chewing gum and smoking cigarettes.

 Ultrasound – Pelvis

-Drink 32 ounces of fluid to fill your bladder.
+In some cases, you may be asked to drink fluids to fill your bladder.
 This should be completed one hour before the procedure.
 Do not empty your bladder until the procedure is complete.

-Ultrasound – Obstetric – Up to 25 weeks pregnant
+Ultrasound – Obstetric

 Do not use any powders, talcs, sprays, or deodorants on breast and underarm area.
 Please try to obtain your previous mammogram films and reports.
 Bring them with you at the time of your appointment.

 Do not take calcium supplements 24 hours before the scan.
 If you have had any x-rays using contrast such as barium, IV contrast, or any nuclear medicine studies, please wait one week before having a DXA scan.
 If you have any of those tests scheduled for the same day as your DXA scan, the DXA must be performed first.
 If possible, wear two-piece comfortable outfit without metal zippers, buttons or belts.